-Despite the example above, you may have noticed that queries of the second type are not limited to two tables.
+Despite the given example, you may have noticed that queries of the second type are not limited to two tables.
 You must select one event table and one or more object tables instead.
-For example, to get all the executions which took place today of binaries that do not have their threat level set, and display their binary path along with some info about the binaries, devices, and users involved, write:
+For example, to get all the executions of binaries that do not have their threat level set which took place today and display their binary path, along with some info about the binaries, devices, and users involved, write:

 '''

 (select

 (

 (execution binary_path)

 (binary (executable_name version))

 (device (name last_ip_address))

+'''

+'''

 (user (name))

 )

 (from (execution binary device user)

 (where binary (eq threat_level (enum "-")))

 (between midnight now)

 )

 (limit 100))

 '''

-Note however that both types of multiple table queries require a limit clause to restrict the maximum number of returned entries and that they do not allow the computation of aggregates.
+As for constraints, both types of multiple table queries require a limit clause to restrict the maximum number of returned entries and they do not allow the computation of aggregates.